davetcoleman/bolt/bolt_moveit/README.md

 # Bolt MoveIt!

-Description: Demonstrate dual arm manipulation using a combination of free space and Cartesian planning
+Description: Demonstrate dual arm manipulation using a combination of free space and Cartesian planning on Baxter

 Features: